 Gemini Man bowed against The Addams Family and Jexi.
 Only 14 theaters were equipped to exhibit the movie in Lee’s 120 high frame rate, but about 1,4o0 locations were showcasing it in 60fps.
 The movie was booked into 3,642 theaters.
 Tracking was pointing to a mid $20M bow to about $30M, but reviews were awful and it disappointed with $20,552,372 — placing #3 for the weekend led by the holdover Joker.
 Gemini Man plummeted 59.6% to $8,310,078 in its second frame and continued to post large weekly declines in attendance.
-The domestic run looks to close with $48M.
-More after the run ends…
+The domestic run closed with $48,546,770.

 The picture has also mostly exhausted its overseas run and the numbers are currently at $124M.
 The China box office was a very disappointing $33.3M.
 The current global gross sits at $172.5M and after theaters take their percentage of the gross, about $94M would be returned — well below global P&A costs and the theatrical receipts would not touch the budget.
 Gemini Man is one of the biggest box office flops of 2019.
 Skydance and Paramount’s next collaboration was the box office bomb Terminator: Dark Fate, which opened the following month.